Texas Auto Insurance [Rates + Cheap Coverage Guide]

-If you don’t drive a lot, and the option of PAYD sounds attractive to you as a Texas driver; take this quiz to see if you’re a good candidate.
+If you don’t drive a lot, and the option of PAYD sounds attractive to you as a Texas driver; take this quiz on usage-based car insurance to see you’re a good candidate.

-What might not sound so attractive are the unfair prices in terms of car insurance.
+What might not sound so attractive are the unfair prices in terms of auto insurance.

-Popular myth: men pay more for car insurance, and this myth seems to be a reality in Texas.
+Popular myth: men pay more for auto insurance.
+This myth about male vs. female auto insurance rates seems to be a reality in Texas.

 In Texas, both Geico and Progressive charge males more than females who have the exact same profile and driving record.